Sciabbala/UK_accidents_analysis/README.md

 <a name="project-description"></a>

 ## Project Description
+>A total of 36,371 people were killed on Britain's roads between 1999 and 2010.

 Even though technology improves continuously, specially in the car industry, traffic accidents are one of the main death causes in our society.
 Given the importance of the topic, we've chosen to analyze a dataset filled with 1.6 million UK traffic accidents with 34 features each.

 <a name="hypotheses-/-questions"></a>